Images of quantum representations of mapping class groups and Dupont-Guichardet-Wigner quasi-homomorphisms: Introduction and statements

 The way one proves this theorem is by finding an upper bound for the dimension of the cohomology group $H^2(\ro_p(\widetilde{M_g}^{\rm u}),\R)$ in terms of the number of normal generators.
+This is carried on in section \ref{proofalter}.
+The necessary estimates for $s_{p,g}$ and the real rank of $\mathbb G_{p,g}$ are provided in sections \ref{estimates} and \ref{rrank}, after having set the notation for the skein TQFT in section \ref{tqft}.

-Lower bounds for these dimensions are more difficult to obtain.
-However the explicit form of quasi-homomorphisms from Theorem \ref{quasi} and some computations of signatures arising in non-unitary TQFTs provide the necessary ingredients for the following result:
+Lower bounds for these dimensions are more difficult to obtain and this is the subject of the second part of the article.
+Here we use the aforementioned family of quasi-homomorphisms on mapping class groups arising as trivializations of pull-backs of Dupont-Guichardet-Wigner cocycles along quantum representations.
+We first need an explicit formula for these quasi-homomorphisms, which will be stated in Proposition \ref{quasi} section \ref{dgw}.
+Then computations of signatures arising in non-unitary TQFTs obtained in section \ref{compute} for small values of the level provide the necessary ingredients for the following result: